How to sell your house Estate agent fees and contracts

 Estate agents' insider tips: choosing your agent

-We asked a range of estate agents to share insider tips to help you sell your house more quickly and easily.
+We asked estate agents to share insider tips to help you sell your house more quickly and easily.
 In this short video, they explain how to choose the best agent for your needs and why you shouldn't necessarily choose the agent with the lowest fees.

 Estate agent contracts: things to check